zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

       TSS ADD(ZWESVUSR) KEYRING(ZOWERING) RINGDATA(CERTAUTH,SYSZINTR) USAGE(CERTAUTH)
       ```

-- Import root and intermediate (if applicable) public key certificate of the Cloud Gateway running on system X into the truststore of the domain Gateways running on system Y and Z.
+2. Import root and, if applicable, intermediate the public key certificate of the Cloud Gateway running on system X into the truststore of the domain Gateways running on system Y and Z.

   - **PKCS12**

-    Use the following example of the keytool commands:
+    For PKCS12 certificates, use the following example of the keytool commands:

     `keytool -import -file x/keystore/local_ca/local_ca.cer -alias gateway_x -keystore y/keystore/localhost/localhost.truststore.p12`